abbhau/travel_app/travel_app/README.md

 3) change directory by using command : cd travel_app

-4) install all the deprndincies required to the project pip install -r requirements.txt
+4) install all the dependencies required to the project pip install -r requirements.txt

 5) run the migrate command to create an sqlite database